Peloton CEO predicts 100 million users within 10 years

 Foley says Peloton's check-all-boxes approach gives his company the edge in an increasingly crowded field.
 Peloton just discounted its current stationary bike, rolled out a new Bike+ complete with a swiveling screen and 4 speakers, and a new treadmill.
 But it's Peloton's membership app, which requires no equipment, that Foley believes will solidify its leadership position as the ultimate workout-from-home choice because it can be streamed from just about any device.

-“Your television screen, your Roku, your Apple TV, your Amazon fire TV or your phone, your IOW device, or your Android device.
+“Your television screen, your Roku, your Apple TV, your Amazon fire TV or your phone, your IOS device, or your Android device.
 So, however, the consumer wants to take our classes, whether they have our hardware, whether they don't.
 We are again, agnostic.
 But it was an explosion.
 As we went into COVID, we had very quickly over a million members on our trial, which we gave a 90-day free trial to get content into people's homes.
 And we were happy to do our part for our communities to keep them active” he added.

 Shares of Peloton have gained nearly 200% this year.